Email Modules 101: How to Scale Great Email Design Without Sacrificing Creativity

 Each of these modules only needs to be built once and can be reused in any future email campaigns (or even within the same email).
 Once they’re tested and approved, anyone can build emails using the modules you’ve just built without worrying about breaking the code or building a completely new email from scratch.

-Global email regulation like CAN-SPAM (US), CASL (Canada), and GDPR (EU) require certain language to be in the footer of every email.
+Global email regulations like CAN-SPAM (US), CASL (Canada), and GDPR (EU) require certain language to be in the footer of every email.
 Failure to comply with these regulations increases the chances of your emails being flagged as spam or may even lead to significant fines.
 So don’t leave it up to chance!

 Email generation platforms like stensul allow administrators to lock-in elements of a module, which makes it impossible for any user to edit or delete extremely sensitive information.
 Do the work once, and you won’t have to worry about costly typos and copy-and-pasting errors ever again.